 f. that the EU wrecked the NIP by applying a disproportionate number of checks to the Irish Sea border, often quoted as 20% of all EU border checks, relative to the size of the NI economy.

 Comment: The figure cited is unsubstantiated and dubious.
 If it, or anything like it, is true, is because of the unique situation of there being multiple dense supply chains between GB and NI, and the fact that unlike most EU border goods flows it is in mixed loads.
 In any case a) the extent of what was entailed was fully spelt out in the Annexe to the NIP, so the UK agreed to it, b) the latest EU proposals would substantially reduce this, c) the government and Brexiters oscillate between claiming the problems of the NIP are those of implementation (as in this case) and those of principle.

 Comment: In part this is a reprise of the basic failure to understand that hard Brexit entails borders.
 In any case, it is a cynical and immoral ploy which would eviscerate the UK’s relations with the EU and, perhaps, the US.

-h. that the NIP is offensive to the unionist community in NI.
+i. that the NIP is offensive to the unionist community in NI

-Comment: This has some truth, but it was the deliberate decision of the government to ignore (and reject) unionist objections, and also, subsequently, to stoke unionist discontent.
+Comment: This is undoubtedly true, but it was the deliberate decision of the government to ignore (and reject) unionist objections, and also, subsequently, to stoke unionist discontent.
 The fundamental problem is Brexit, which the unionist parties supported, not the Protocol